A potential-theoretic approach to optimal stopping in a spectrally L\'evy Model: Examples

-where $K>0$, $l>0$, $d < \log K$ are constants.
-To simplify the discussion, we assume the discount rate $q=0$, and thus; we can skip \emph{Step 1}.
+We define the reward function \( g \) as follows: \( g(x) = (K-e^x)\mathbf{1}_{\{x\le d\}} + \max\!\{(K-e^d)-l(x-d),\,0\}\mathbf{1}_{\{x\ge d\}}, \) where $K>0$, $l>0$, $d < \log K$ are constants.
+To simplify the discussion, we assume $q=0$.
+If $\lim_{t \goes} X_t = -\infty$ holds with probability $1$ or $X$ oscillates, then there is no optimal stopping time as in Section \ref{subsection:onesided}.
+Hence, we can assume $\lim_{t \goes} X_t = \infty$ holds with probability $1$ without loss of generality; and thus, we can skip \textit{Step 1}.
 Let $v$ be the value function.
 To exclude trivial cases, we additionally assume that the functions $g$ and $v_{M}$ intersect for $x > d$ and $d \in (a^*, \log K)$, where $v_{M}$ and $a^*$ are defined in Section \ref{subsection:onesided}.
 Let $p>d$ be the smallest intersection point of $g$ and $v_{M}$.
 Note that as \( d \to \log K \), the problem reduces to the McKean optimal stopping problem in Section \ref{subsection:onesided}.

-We can show that $g$ does not attain its maximum and satisfies Condition \eqref{conditionA} by the same argument in Section \ref{subsection:onesided} (\emph{Step 2 and Step 3}).
+We can show that $g$ does not attain its maximum and satisfies Condition \eqref{conditionA} by the same argument in Section \ref{subsection:onesided} (\textit{Step 2 and Step 3}).